jykob/TSBot/README.md

 - Uses modern Python `async` and `await` syntax
 - Secure connection through SSH
 - Ease of use query building
+- Built-in and configurable ratelimiter if no access to `whitelist.txt`

 ## ✏️ Examples